LarrySnyder/stockpyl/docs/tutorial/tutorial_multiproduct_sim.rst

 	* The arrow into node 2 represents the external supplier.
 The lead time for shipments from the external supplier is 2 periods, as indicated by `L=2` on the arrow.

-We'll start building this network using the :func:`~stockpyl.supply_chain_network.serial_system` function:
+We'll start building this network using the :func:`~stockpyl.supply_chain_network.serial_system` method:

 .. doctest::